conrad-mukai/python-sudoku/README.md

     └───────┴───────┴───────┘
     press any key to continue

-After pressing a key you will see the program modifying the puzzle until a solution is found:
+After pressing a key the program will begin solving the puzzle.
+If the program is running in slow mode (the -s option) you will see the program modifying the puzzle until a solution is found.
+If the program is not in slow mode it will just display the solution.

     ┌───────┬───────┬───────┐
     │ 7 3 9 │ 4 8 6 │ 5 1 2 │